 The guidance provided to rapporteurs (authorisation) by ECHA is extensive and greatly appreciated.
-In certain rare instances however, ECHA tries to be a "co-rapporteur" instead of acting as a sounding board.
-This is probably done in an effort to push through the opinions as fast as possible, but speed for speed's sake is way of working that should be avoided and the independence of the rapporteurs should be respected.
+ECHA sometimes tries to push the opinions too fast through the Committees, but speed for speed's sake is way of working that should be avoided and the independence of the rapporteurs should be respected.